morph-labs/morphcloud-examples-public/README.md

 - Provides a full VS Code experience through your browser
 - Includes a persistent workspace mounted at /home/workspace

+### docker-buildkit
+- Configures a VM with Docker BuildKit for containerized development
+- Enables accelerated container builds with caching
+- Optimized for efficient CI/CD pipelines and container workflows

+### fullstack-devbox
+- Sets up a Bun development environment with integrated PostgreSQL
+- Includes a React Todo app demo with Bun's HMR (Hot Module Reloading)
+- Provides a complete fullstack development environment ready for use
+- Claude code setup instructions included for AI fullstack development

 ## Prerequisites

 - A Morph Cloud [account](https://cloud.morph.so/docs/developers)